How to Invest Even if You Have No Idea Where to Start

 “Baskets” of Assets: Mutual Funds and ETFs

 So what, exactly, is a mutual fund?
-As mentioned above, a mutual fund as pre-built set of stock market assets — which means it’s an easy way to bring diversification into your portfolio.
+As mentioned above, a mutual fund is a pre-built set of stock market assets — which means it’s an easy way to bring diversification into your portfolio.

 Diversification is uber-important when you’re investing, and the reason why can be summed up in a well-worn cliche: You don’t want to carry all of your eggs in the same basket.